php-scripts/lottery/README.md

 # lottery
-Simple application in PHP and SQL queries
+Simple application in PHP using SQL queries, where you can add new prizes, and win existing ones.